 The distance from Mount Rushmore to Custer State Park is roughly 45 mins or 21 miles.

 The road is highly scenic through the Needles Highway in Custer State Park and via the Iron Mountain Road.
-We recommend this route over all others.

 How far is Custer State Park from Rapid City?